Help to Buy Mortgage Guarantee scheme

 - You can buy any property in the UK worth up to £600,000

-You can’t use Help to Buy to apply for our Family Springboard Mortgage, or buy to let and shared ownership mortgages
+- You can’t use Help to Buy to apply for Family Springboard, buy-to-let or shared ownership mortgages

-You can’t apply through the Help to Buy mortgage guarantee scheme if you’re :
+You can apply through the Help to Buy Mortgage Guarantee scheme if:

 Our current rates

-This table outlines what the initial interest rate will be, as well as the follow-on rate, the amount you can borrow and any early repayment charges that may apply.
+This table outlines what the initial interest rate will be, as well as the follow-on rate, the amount you can borrow, and any application and early repayment charges.
 You can sort any of the columns by selecting the column title.

 The current mortgages data is unavailable.
 A complete list of all mortgage rates is available for download here.